nudgebg/egvinsulin/docs/data_sets/T1DEXI.md

 LB.xpt is a very simple dataframe:
 It contains CGM and Hba1c without any nan values.
 - Glucose is in local time
-- all in mg/dl
+- All in mg/dl
 - No nan values
 - Hb1A1c must be dropped: `lb = lb.loc[lb.LBCAT=='CGM']`
-- only a couple temporal duplicates which are dropped (using first) as they correlate perfectly
+- Only a couple temporal duplicates which are dropped (using first) as they correlate perfectly

 ### Summary
 #### Glucose
-- drop Hb1A1c rows
+- Drop Hb1A1c rows
-- drop temporal duplicates ['USUBJID','LBDTC'] using first
+- Drop temporal duplicates ['USUBJID','LBDTC'] using first

 #### Bolus
-- two duplicated rows should be dropped
+- Two duplicated rows should be dropped
 - FAORRESS must be assigned to INSMBOL if  INSMBOL is empty
 - We see ~1k rows where FAORRES< INSEXBOL or INSMBOL is very small (5.397605e-79) and should be replaced with zero -split extended and normal boluses

 #### Basal
 ##### Pump
-    - We should work with flow rates only
+    - w should work with flow rates only
     - overlapping basal rates need to be corrected
     - suspends don't need to be factored in
     - extremely long durations should probably be removed (after overlaps are corrected)